 There are 70 perimeter signs, attached to steel posts set in concrete, positioned along the unfenced property boundary (PL-2).
 Posts for perimeter signs P1 through P15 include additional warning signs about mining restrictions.
 Many of the perimeter signs were cracked and weathered but remain legible.
+Erosion has occurred around the base of perimeter sign P12, but the perimeter sign is stable (PL-3).
+A new prairie dog colony was identified between perimeter signs P17 and P18.
+It does not threaten the integrity of either perimeter sign, no additional action is needed.
 No maintenance needs were identified.